ChapelR/harlowe-audio/docs/README.md

 ---

-- **the `<track>.forcePlay()` method**

-- Arguments: none.

-- Returns: the track (chainable).

-Attempts to start playback of the named track without user interaction.
-Does not work in some browsers, and not a great way to start playback, for the most part.

----

 - **the `<track>.playWhenPossible()` method**

 - Arguments: none.

 - Returns: the track (chainable).

 Attempts to start playback of the named track as soon as a user interaction occurs.
-This track will piggyback off of any click to start the sound.
-This is better than `forcePlay()` for most things.
+This track will piggyback off of any click to start the sound, and will "unlock" audio autoplay for the rest of your game.

 ---